 Cougars are an Oregon success story.
 After being nearly eliminated by the mid-1960s, today they have a healthy population.
-The current cougar population in Oregon is estimated to be more than 5,700.
+The current cougar population in Oregon is estimated to be more than 6,200 as of October 2015.

 As both the cougar and human populations have grown, so have the number of conflicts and damage complaints.
 This management plan is designed to address the conflicts between the growing numbers of cougars and humans.